 Computers running the CLSE for Windows are available in many locations, including CAEN student computer labs, learning centers, and departmental instructional labs.
-They are also available in campus-wide locations such as the Duderstadt Center, the Wilson Student Team Project Center, and certain residence halls.
+They are also available in campus-wide locations such as the Duderstadt Center, the Wilson Student Team Project Center, and certain ITS computing sites.

-It is also available remotely via the Windows Remote Desktop Service.
+It is also available remotely to eligible individuals via the Windows Remote Desktop Service.

-The software library bundled with the CLSE for Windows includes a large set of engineering-specific applications covering a wide range of disciplines, as well as productivity applications.
-All software can be accessed from the on-demand service called "Cloudpaging."
+The software library bundled with the CLSE for Windows includes a large set of engineering-specific applications covering a wide range of disciplines, as well as tools for general productivity.
+All software can be accessed from the on-demand service called “AppsAnywhere.”

-A student’s Desktop, Documents folder, and customized settings are stored online in Windows Home Directories, and are accessed on every CLSE computer.
-This allows student to log in anywhere the CLSE is deployed and immediately begin working in a familiar and consistent computing environment.
-Data stored in Windows Home Directories can be accessed remotely, and is automatically backed up regularly.
+A student’s files can be easily and safely stored online in their Windows Home Directory, which can be accessed from every CLSE computer.
+This allows student to log in anywhere the CLSE is deployed and immediately begin working.
+Data stored in Windows Home Directories can also be accessed remotely, and is automatically backed up regularly.